genomicsengland/panelapp/docker/dev/README.md

 * Containers running inside the docker-compose cluster see all LocalStack service coming from `localstack` host.
 From the host machine they are actually exposed to `localhost`.
 To make scripts running both inside the containers and from the host machine, set an alias `localstack` alias to `localhost` in the host machine's `/etc/hosts` file
+* LocalStack SES does not support SMTP
+* Fake-SMTP does not support authentication